testflows/TestFlows-WebSite/source/handbook/index.md

 The [repeat() function] can be used to repeat any function call including decorated tests.

-It takes the following arguments where only `func` is mandatory.
+It takes the following arguments, where only `func` is mandatory.

 ```python
 repeat(func, count=None, until="complete", delay=0, backoff=1, jitter=None)(*args, **kwargs)